 The ILO also produced Convention No. 138 on the Minimum Age for Admission to Employment and Work.
-The idea behind the Convention is that setting the age at which children can legally be employed is a good The ILO Governing Body is composed of 28 government members, 14 start point for preventing child labour.
+The idea behind the Convention is that setting the age at which children can legally be employed is a good start point for preventing child labour.